dirkdevriendt/deltaq-website/content/basicPage/about.md

           #### Building the team

-          We grew the core team from 3 to 8 key members.
+          We grew the team from 3 to 11 employees to date.
 We continue to attract new talent and are expanding the team with partners across Europe.
         title: 2018 - 2019
       - content: |-
           #### Launch of DeltaQ